jmbertin/jmbertin/README.md

 [Ft_printf](https://github.com/jmbertin/FT_Printf) - 42 school curriculum.
 It's an attempt to recreate the famous printf function found in the C standard library, a function known for its versatility in handling string formatting.
 This version is a simplified take on it.

+[Ft_nm](https://github.com/jmbertin/Ft_Nm) - 42 school curriculum.
+It's a custom implementation of the UNIX nm command, designed to display the symbol table of ELF binaries.
+This project was developed as part of a UNIX programming assignment and replicates the core functionality of the GNU nm command (GNU Binutils for Ubuntu) v2.40.

 ----

 ### Security projects